vincenzo-racca/spring-webhook/README.md

 }'
 ```

-The HTTP response will be `204 OK`.
+The HTTP response will be `204 No Content`.

 ➡️ The client receives the webhook, verifies signature + timestamp, and processes the event.